 Credit Score Needed, Plus Other Requirements

-Your credit score is, and will likely remain, an important part of the credit card approval process.
+Your credit score is an important part of the credit card approval process.
 That said, advances in data collection and analysis are starting to have an impact on how companies determine credit risk.
 Your overall credit profile is becoming just as important as your numerical score.

 Sources Suggest a Minimum 648 FICO Score

 Most card companies don’t actually have a hard and fast minimum score for approval.
-That said, if you have a low credit score (<620 FICO), you’ll likely need an issuer that deals specifically with subprime consumers.
+That said, if you have a low credit score (below 620 FICO), you’ll likely need an issuer that deals specifically with subprime consumers.

 For Discover it® cards, most reports indicate a FICO score between 680 and 720 should get you a good offer.
 One myFICO user reports being approved with a credit score of 648, suggesting Discover may have more flexible credit score requirements.